 The emission of near infrared light for measurement and communication (for example for active markers) is the intended behavior of the optical tracking system.
 Interference with other equipment using infrared light might be possible.
 As an example, interference with certain types and brands of pulse oximeters have been reported.
 In order to avoid the pulse oximeters to be disturbed by the optical tracking system, the pulse oximeters should be shielded either by draping or by using the designated ambient light shields.
 Do not immerse the fusionTrack device in water or other fluids.
 Do not spill water or other fluids on the fusionTrack device.
 The fusionTrack device is composed of metallic parts and electronic components and, even if complying with medical norms, it may interfere or be affected when used in special environments like Magnetic Resonance Imaging or devices generating X-Rays.
 Integrator should contact Atracsys if they intend to operate the fusionTrack in such environments.
 Any noisy environment such as high electromagnetic fields(e.g. MRI) might trigger a measurement error.
 The operability verification procedure (see Chapter 11) must be proceed to guarantee that the fusionTrack is operational in the configured environment.
 The fusionTrack device is a precision instrument and has to be handled with greatest care.
-If it receives a shock, falls on any surface or is transported without adequate packaging, it can easily be damaged or decalibrated.
-Since the fusionTrack will be integrated in a medical system, integrator has to conduct the tests related to the electrical security and electromagnetic compatibility for the whole system.
+If it receives a shock, falls on any surface or is transported without adequate packaging, it can easily be damaged or decalibrated. - Since the fusionTrack will be integrated in a medical system, integrator has to conduct the tests related to the electrical security and electromagnetic compatibility for the whole system.
+The extension port (10) is not intended for user connections.
+Do not connect anything on this plug.
 The used power supply must be a limited power source.
 Any used power supply must not be able to deliver more than 100 W. The integrator has to implement a mean to isolate the fusionTrack electrically from the supply mains.
 If not used, the fusionTrack device should be recharged for 24 h every 6 months.